closerdao/tdf-game-guide/07_land-stewardship/monitoring.md

-# 🔍 ECOLOGICAL MONITORING
+# 🔍 Ecological Monitoring

-**TRACK YOUR IMPACT!** In the Regeneration Game, we measure what matters—the health and vitality of the living systems we steward.
+**MEASURING IMPACT** At TDF, we measure what matters—the health and vitality of the living systems we steward.

 > *"What gets measured gets managed.
 What gets monitored gets regenerated."*

-## 🧙‍♂️ MONITORING QUESTS
+## 🧙‍♂️ MONITORING ACTIVITIES

 Our ecological monitoring system tracks key indicators of ecosystem health: